softberg/quantum-php-core/README.md

 > **Note:** This repository contains the core code of the Quantum framework.
-If you want to start new application visit the main [Quantum repository](https://github.com/softberg/quantum-framework-php).
+If you want to start new project visit the main [Quantum repository](https://github.com/softberg/quantum-framework-php).

 ## About Quantum Framework